Certifier :

 About this Fishery

 The gear type used in this fishery is a hydraulic dredge.
-This pumps water into the seabed, making the sediment become fluid and allowing the dredge to scoop up razor shells to a depth of 22cm.
-The shells collect in a steel basket to the rear of the dredge, with a minimum grille spacing of 11mm.
+This pumps water into the seabed, making the sediment become fluid and allowing the dredge to scoop up razor clams to a depth of 22cm.
+The clams collect in a steel basket to the rear of the dredge, with a minimum grille spacing of 11mm.
 From there individual shellfish are transported, via a pipe with a lift pump, onto the deck of the vessel.

 Market Information